Mathnerd314/stroscot/docs/Reference/Library.rst

 Most errors behave by producing a `poison value <https://llvm.org/devmtg/2020-09/slides/Lee-UndefPoison.pdf>`__.
 For example ``{}.x`` produces like ``NoSuchAttributeError {} "x"``.
 Similarly invalid pointer reads return ``InvalidPointer``, rather than crashing the program.
 Division by zero is handled in the same way, producing ``DivisionByZeroError``.
 There's also standard poison values like ``undefined`` and ``panic "string"``.

 Behind the scenes this requires some work to implement.
 Pointer reads generate page faults, which if they are invalid will be returned to the program via the signal "Segmentation fault" (SIGSEGV).
-C/C++ `can't handle these easukt <https://stackoverflow.com/questions/2350489/how-to-catch-segmentation-fault-in-linux>`__ because they are `synchronous signals <https://lwn.net/Articles/414618/>`__ and signal behavior is mostly left undefined, but in fact signals are `fairly well-behaved <https://hackaday.com/2018/11/21/creating-black-holes-division-by-zero-in-practice/>`__ (`OpenSSL <https://sources.debian.org/src/openssl/1.1.1k-1/crypto/s390xcap.c/?hl=48#L48>`__'s method of recovering from faults even seems standards-compliant).
+C/C++ `can't handle these easily <https://stackoverflow.com/questions/2350489/how-to-catch-segmentation-fault-in-linux>`__ because they are `synchronous signals <https://lwn.net/Articles/414618/>`__ and signal behavior is mostly left undefined, but in fact signals are `fairly well-behaved <https://hackaday.com/2018/11/21/creating-black-holes-division-by-zero-in-practice/>`__ (`OpenSSL <https://sources.debian.org/src/openssl/1.1.1k-1/crypto/s390xcap.c/?hl=48#L48>`__'s method of recovering from faults even seems standards-compliant).
 It definitely seems possible to implement this as an error value in a new language.
 Go `allows <https://stackoverflow.com/questions/43212593/handling-sigsegv-with-recover>`__ turning (synchronous) signals into "panics" that can be caught with recover.

-Similarly DIV by 0 produces a fault, which on Linux the kernel picks up and sends to the application as a SIGFPE.
-We could instead insert a check for 0; it'll require testing to see which is faster in typical programs (likely the handler, since crashing is the default).
-UDIV by 0 on ARM simply produces 0.
+Similarly DIV by 0 on produces a fault, which on Linux the kernel picks up and sends to the application as a SIGFPE.
+OTOH, UDIV by 0 on ARM simply produces 0.
 So on ARM producing the division by 0 error definitely requires checking if the argument is zero beforehand - the people that really can't afford this check will have to use the division instruction in the assembly module.
+But on x86 we can decide between inserting a check and handling the SIGFPE; it'll require testing to see which is faster in typical programs - my guess is the handler, since division by zero is rare.

 Traces
 ------

 Most operations on an error will produce another error, e.g. ``case {}.x of 1 -> ...`` produces ``MissingCaseError (NoSuchAttributeError ...)``.
 So the errors bubble up until we get something that handles the error, e.g. the main program handler that prints the error and exits.
 With fancy formatting the nested errors will look like a stacktrace.
 The semantics are a little different because it's demand-driven, but close enough.
-TODO: make sure the stack trace is syntax-based and isn't infinite.
+TODO: make sure the stack trace can't become infinite.

 We can redefine this error value to be something else, e.g. add a definition ``NoSuchAttributeError {} "x" = 3``.
 Then ``{}.x == 3`` and the error is silenced.
 Similarly we can do ``case {}.x of NoSuchAttributeError {} "x" -> 3``, or pass the error to a function that does such error-handling.
 We can also match on generic errors, ``case {}.x of e | isError e -> 3``.
 The alternative to ``isError`` is a single standard error constructor, IDK.